 Priority will be given to applicants who have a demonstrated commitment to an independent palliative care research career, in either a full or part-time academic appointment.
 Unless a candidate has transitioned to the field of palliative care at mid-career, preference will be given to those who completed their formal training no more than 5 years ago.

 The successful applicant will

 - be an AAHPM member in good standing

 - currently be conducting research in palliative care

 - have an identified research mentor

-- have research papers on palliative care or end-of-life issues published or in press, preferably with at least one as first author
+- have research papers on palliative care or end-of-life issues published or in the press, preferably with at least one as first author, and

-- have applied for or recently received a Career Development Award, and
+- be preparing to or have applied for a Career Development Award

 Previous recipients of the College of Palliative Care or HPNA Scholars Program awards, as well as previous recipients of NPCRC Pilot/Exploratory Grants and Career Development Awards and ACS Palliative Care Pilot/Exploratory Grant Awards, are not eligible for funding as an AAHPM Research Scholar.
 The Research Committee would welcome international AAHPM members to apply and would evaluate them all independent of their country status; if chosen, travel expenses would be covered.